websharper-samples/BookCollection/BookCollection.md

 ## Summary

-You can find the entire project on [GitHub](https://github.com/websharper-samples/BookCollection) with an enhanced template using `Bootstrap`.
+You can find the entire project on [GitHub](https://github.com/websharper-samples/BookCollection) with an enhanced template.
 Client-side code is reorganized a bit, initializing item templates are separated into methods for readability.